dakmcinnis/store/README.md

 ## Using the system

+1) Setup Postman:
+    - Download the collections file from: https://raw.githubusercontent.com/dakotamcinnis/store/master/Secure%20Store.postman_collection
+    - Import the file into Postman

+2) Each time you begin using the system, you must:
-1) Generate an authentication token, using the UI: https://store-shopify-technical.web.app
+    - Generate an authentication token using the UI: https://store-shopify-technical.web.app
        - Note: Click "Sign Out" before generating a new token.

-2) Use endpoints to interact with the system (TODO: COMPLETE)
-    - Authentication: you must provide an `Authorization` header with the value `bearer <sessionToken>`
+    - On all requests except for `api/users/signup`, you must provide an `Authorization` header with the value `bearer <sessionToken>`

+Note: If you see the result `403: Forbidden` for a request that you should have access to, then your session token is expired.
+Return to the UI to generate a new one.

 ## Extensibility